-Note 1: For aircraft there could be altitude variations.
+Note 1: For aircraft, there could be altitude variations.

 A2.1 MSS airborne earth station antenna pattern and fuselage blockage

 The MSS airborne earth station antenna pattern is based on Rec.
 ITU-R F.699.
 Since the airborne antenna is pointed skyward the antenna is typically located near the top of the fuselage.
 This means there will be blockage in the direction of the earth from the aircraft fuselage.
 The airborne antenna is pointing at elevation angles given in Table A-3 for the GSO MSS system.